 First, I know many people cannot get real Havana Club (not the opportunistic Bacardi version) because of the US trade embargo.
 Hopefully, someday the restriction will be lifted, and the US can gain access to this great rum.
 Before that happens, I should stock up!

-Havana Club makes only a few internationally available rums including their silver rum (Anejo Blanco), the three year old, oak aged, whitish rum that is perfect for mojitos, the Anejo Reserva, the seven year and the fifteen year old Gran Reserva.
-There is also a barrel proof Havana Club rum and Máximo an ultra premium aged rum which is very rare and ultra expensive.
+Havana Club makes only a few internationally available rums including their silver rum (Anejo Blanco), the three-year-old, oak aged, whitish rum that is perfect for mojitos, the Anejo Reserva, the seven year and the fifteen-year-old Gran Reserva.
+There is also a barrel proof Havana Club rum and Maximo an ultra-premium aged rum which is very rare and ultra expensive.

 Havana Club 7 Tasting Notes:

 Appearance: Golden in colour with a brownish hue.

 Nose: Aromas of molasses, sugar cane and subtle tobacco note.

 Taste: Smooth with vanilla, oak and a slight molasses sweetness.
 Subtle tobacco / smokey finish with a bit of wood spice.